josefnpat/vapor/README.md

 ## How can I add my game?

-**Make an [issue](https://github.com/josefnpat/vapor/issues) with all the following information from step two if you don't understand git && json.**

 * Fork [this repo](https://github.com/josefnpat/vapor).
 * Extend the `games.json` with the following data;

+    **Make an [issue](https://github.com/josefnpat/vapor/issues) with all the following information from this step if you don't can't use git and json.**

     * id :      A unique id using only A-Z, a-z, underscores and dashes.
     * name :    The name of your game.
     * sources : An array of links to your .love files with an index representing the current unix timestamp.